-- C1 Building height - (a) The maximum height of new development must not exceed the height controls under Woollahra LEP 1995.
-The maximum height will not be achievable where: - proposed buildings would impact on primary views to and from the existing house - (ii) the scale of proposed buildings would, individually or collectively, compete with the scale of the existing house - (iii) proposed buildings would not satisfy the objectives of the height standard. - (b) In addition to (a), new development labelled B1, B2 and B3 on figure 5 must not exceed 2 storeys in height. - C2 The scale of new development, including additions to the house and works in the grounds, must be substantially subservient to the scale of the existing house. - C3 New building work, including additions to the house and works in the grounds, must incorporate design elements that complement, but do not mimic the architectural character of the existing house, through: - (a) compatible, but distinctly lesser massing, scale and height - (b) similar roof forms (when visible)
+- C1 Building height: - a) The maximum height of new development must not exceed the height controls under Woollahra LEP 2014.
+The maximum height will not be achievable where: - proposed buildings would impact on primary views to and from the existing house; - the scale of proposed buildings would, individually or collectively, compete with the scale of the existing house; - proposed buildings would not satisfy the objectives of the height standard; and - in addition, new development labelled B1, B2 and B3 on Figure 5 must not exceed 2 storeys in height. - C2 The scale of new development, including additions to the house and works in the grounds, must be substantially subservient to the scale of the existing house. - C3 New building work, including additions to the house and works in the grounds, must incorporate design elements that complement, but do not mimic the architectural character of the existing house, through: - a) compatible, but distinctly lesser massing, scale and height;

-- (c) similar proportions and solid-to-void ratios of openings for windows and doors - (d) compatible materials, finishes and colours. - C4 The large expanses of walls on new buildings must be broken by articulation, modelling, window openings and similar features. - C5 In order to maintain the visual dominance and character of the existing house, new buildings must display less articulation and diversity than found in the existing house. - C6 Acceptable materials, finishes and colours include: - (a) rendered masonry for walls - (b) traditional roof finishes such as lead, zinc, sheet copper or slate or its modern equivalent - (c) restrained colour schemes that are sympathetic to the external colours of the existing house. - C7 Mirrored or other highly reflective materials (with a reflectivity of 15%) must not be used on building exteriors. - C8 Buildings must have a good thermal mass by using materials such as concrete slab floors, cavity brick, concrete block and stone walls. - C9 Materials of high thermal mass must be used for living areas and should be located to maximise the absorption of heat from air circulating in the dwelling and from winter sun.
+- b) similar roof forms (when visible); - c) similar proportions and solid-to-void ratios of openings for windows and doors; and - d) compatible materials, finishes and colours. - C4 The large expanses of walls on new buildings must be broken by articulation, modelling, window openings and similar features. - C5 In order to maintain the visual dominance and character of the existing house, new buildings must display less articulation and diversity than found in the existing house. - C6 Acceptable materials, finishes and colours include: - a) rendered masonry for walls; - b) traditional roof finishes such as lead, zinc, sheet copper or slate or its modern equivalent; and - c) restrained colour schemes that are sympathetic to the external colours of the existing house. - C7 Mirrored or other highly reflective materials (with a reflectivity of 15%) must not be used on building exteriors. - C8 Buildings must have a good thermal mass by using materials such as concrete slab floors, cavity brick, concrete block and stone walls.